- What is ThingsBoard Edge?

 How many devices can ThingsBoard Edge support?

-Number of connected devices depends on your subscription plan.
-There are plans with ‘Unlimited Devices and Assets’ - there is no any soft limits on creating devices and assets on the edge side.
+The number of connected devices depends on your subscription plan.
+Some plans offer ‘Unlimited Devices and Assets’, thus there are no soft limits on creating devices and assets on the edge side.

-But in real case deployment there are couple additional factors, that must be considered to be able host a lot of devices on edge side - hardware, speed of internet connection and gRPC channel bound limits.
-Edge hardware must be powerful enough to process messages from ‘unlimited’ number of devices and assets.
-Additionally, speed of internet connection between ThingsBoard Edge and ThingsBoard server must be fast to deliver huge amount of data from ‘unlimited’ number of devices and assets.
-And last, but not least - payload size and messages rate should be taken into consideration as well - gRPC channel bound limits affects messages delivery rate.
-ThingsBoard Edge designed in mind as an edge computing service, located in remote locations with possible low bandwidth connectivity, so we do not recommend connecting more than 1000 devices to a single edge.
+However, in real-world deployments, several additional factors must be considered to support a large number of devices on the edge side - hardware, internet connection speed, and gRPC channel bound limits.
+Your edge hardware must be powerful enough to process messages from an ‘unlimited’ number of devices and assets.
+The speed of your internet connection between ThingsBoard Edge and the ThingsBoard server must be fast enough to deliver a large amount of data.
+Lastly, gRPC channel bound limits, which affect message delivery rate, should also be considered.
+Since ThingsBoard Edge is designed with remote locations with potentially low bandwidth connectivity in mind, we do not recommend connecting more than 1000 devices to a single edge.

 Where does ThingsBoard Edge store data?

-The data is stored in PostgreSQL database.
-PostgreSQL suites well for storage and querying of entities and local time-series data.
+Data is stored in the PostgreSQL database, which is well-suited for storing and querying entities and local time-series data.